Training

 Tristan BERANGER

-Theses currently in progress in Montpellier, as part of the Information, Structures, and Systems Doctoral School, in partnership with IES – Institute of Electronics and Systems (laboratory) and the Terahertz Modeling and Spectroscopy (MoST) research team.
+Theses currently in progress in Montpellier, as part of the Information, Structures, Systems Doctoral School, in partnership with IES—Institute of Electronics and Systems (laboratory) and the Terahertz Modeling and Spectroscopy (MoST) research team.

 Co-supervisors: Dr. J. Torres (IES) and Dr. S. Ruffenach (L2C)

-This project is part of the LINkS consortium, funded by the European Commission under the Horizon 2020 program, and involves leading partners from the fields of cell biology, biochemistry, theoretical biophysics, and nanotechnology, as well as small and medium-sized enterprises (SMEs).
+This project is part of the LINkS consortium, funded by the European Commission under the H2020 program, and involves leading partners from the fields of cell biology, biochemistry, theoretical biophysics, and nanotechnology, as well as small and medium-sized enterprises (SMEs).
 It is a scientifically challenging project that aims to revolutionize our understanding of the self-organization of intracellular living matter through a radically new perspective on protein-protein interaction mechanisms.
-It will develop a radically new breakthrough technology: a lab-on-a-chip THz biosensor.
+It will develop a radically new, breakthrough lab-on-a-chip THz biosensor technology.

 Maria SZOŁA